pacifics/PassDao/README.md

 - This Dapp is for Ethereum Blockchain (ETH) only and is not foreseen to run on "Ethereum Classic" Blockchain (ETC).

-- The creators of proposals have to pay board meeting fees.
+- The creators of proposals have to pay committee fees.
 If the proposal is estimated (and not necessarily approved), the creator of the proposal receives shares with an amount equal to the fees.

-- The shareholders should vote on contractor proposals as it's the only way to receive board meeting fees.
+- The shareholders should vote on contractor proposals as it's the only way to receive committee fees.

 - By allowing fundings (public or private) step by step and by limiting the funding amounts, we limit the amount of money "at risk" and avoid useless blocked ethers in the Dao.